neurobagel/api/README.md

 However, in many cases you may want to make the API accessible by a frontend tool such as our [browser query tool](https://github.com/neurobagel/query-tool).
 To do so, you must explicitly specify the origin(s) for the frontend using `NB_API_ALLOWED_ORIGINS` in `.env`.

+When you [locally deploy the API with `docker compose`](#docker), you may also deploy a local version of the graphical query tool.
+By default you can reach your local query tool at http://localhost:3000 once it is running.

 For example, the `.template-env` file in this repo assumes you want to allow API requests from a query tool hosted at a specific port on `localhost`.

 Other examples: